okohll/abdocs/content/docs/charting/business-intelligence.md

 The first step is to [contact us](https://agilechilli.com/contact-us/) to request we prepare your account.
 This will also allow connections from Apache Superset, Power BI or any other tool which can connect to ODBC).

 If you wish to use our supplied instance of Superset, we will then set up as many Superset users you require - there is no ongoing cost for these login accounts.
-Note that Superset logins are separate from agileBase ones - the usernames and passwords can be different.
+Note that Superset logins are separate from Agilebase ones - the usernames and passwords can be different.

 If you use Power BI, then the process is as follows
 1) Install the PostgreSQL ODBC driver from https://odbc.postgresql.org/.
 Use the Downloads link and if running on Windows, use the newest driver from the **msi** folder.